Best Bleach For Dark Hair Without Damage: Your Complete Guide!

 Manic Panic Flash Lightning Hair Bleach Kit

 This is the best hair bleaching kit for dark hair that offers the best value.
-You get a dust-free bleach powder, a developer, mixing tub, brush applicator, plastic gloves, cap, and a blue toner —all at such a low price tag.
+You get a dust-free bleach powder, a developer, a mixing tub, a brush applicator, plastic gloves, a cap, and a blue toner —all at such a low price tag.

 Price: $14.99